KTH/devops-course/contributions/demo/week4/loar2-amolt/README.md

 ## Description

-For our demonstration, we will show how you set up and run a serverless service deployed with a REST API.
-We will be using Serverless framework and AWS to set up the service.
-For demo purposes we will add a database to the service and we will showcase adding a GET and a POST endpoint.
+For our demonstration, we will show how you can easily setup multiple virtual machines from one host computer.
+We will also show how you can sync up the VMs setup from one host computer to another.
+The VMs will be of different kinds of operating systems and will be running different services.

 **Relevance**
-A serverless architecture is becoming more and more popular among developers.
-It is more cost effective, easy to maintain and more scalable than using containers.
-Seeing that almost 40% of organizations are using serverless architecture, it looks to be an important player in the DevOps landscape.
+The use of multiple VMs in DevOps is quite widespread, and especially in team context different team members require their VMs setup to be synchronized with each other.
+Traditionally this is quite difficult to do because they are very large files.
+Vagrant is one way to streamline and optimize the synchronization of setups.